jvrjsanchez/my-project/README.md

 **I am developing a new way to see code done by the open source community**

-// But first let me lay out the details that uniquely describe what this project is all about
+// But first let me lay out the details that uniquely describe what this project is all about.

  */Hello*/
 // The inception of this project came to be special since it brings forth challenges along with advanced learning and ops!